vmg/redcarpet/README.markdown

 * footnote_ref(number)

-**Note**: When overriding a renderer's method, be sure to return a HTML element with a level that match the level of that method (e.g. return a block element when overriding a block-level callback).
+**Note**: When overriding a renderer's method, be sure to return a HTML element with a level that matches the level of that method (e.g. return a block element when overriding a block-level callback).
 Otherwise, the output may be unexpected.

 ### Low level rendering